 How can I tell if I have a rat (and not mice) problem?
 When comparing adults, rats are considerably larger than mice.
 They range from 9-11″ long with a 7-9″ tail!
 They can also weigh nearly 10 times the amount that a house mouse weighs.
 Rat droppings are also significantly larger and more noticeable than that of a mouse.

-If you live in Charlotte or the surrounding area and have a nuisance wildlife problem in your home, call City Wide Exterminating at (704) 850-6091 or contact us on the sidebar at CityWideExterm.com.
+If you live in Charlotte or the surrounding area and need wildlife removal to solve a nuisance wildlife problem in your home, call City Wide Exterminating at (704) 850-6091 or contact us on the sidebar at CityWideExterm.com.